 - We are recognized with Gold Level accreditation by the Canadian Council of Aboriginal Business (CCAB) in their Progressive Aboriginal Relations (PAR) program.
 We are the only oil sands operator to achieve this level.

 - We are one of the largest private-sector employers of Aboriginal people in Canada.
-Of our total workforce, around 9% are of self-declared First Nations, Métis or Inuit descent.
+Of our total workforce, almost 9% are of self-declared First Nations, Métis or Inuit descent.

 - Total cumulative spending with Aboriginal-owned businesses is over $2 billion.

-- Syncrude has permanently reclaimed over 3,400 hectares of land with another 1,000 available for revegetation.
+- Over 4,500 hectares of land have been reclaimed by Syncrude or are ready for re-vegetation.
 Aboriginal Elders and community members provide input on our reclamation through regular meetings and annual tours.

 - The Fort Chipewyan rotational employment program provides employees with free accommodation for the duration of their shift at Syncrude and free air transport to and from Fort Chipewyan.
 The program has been in place for over 30 years.